 Ontario Teachers Fired After Son's Protest Against Gender Policies

 Matt and Nicole Alexander were long-serving educators in Cobden, Ontario, employed by the Renfrew County District School Board.
-They are also the parents of Josh Alexander, the student who stood up against males in female washrooms and protested, along with his brother, against drag queen story hours for children.
-Josh was excluded from his school board and was actually arrested for going to class.
+They are also the parents of Josh Alexander, the student who stood up for female students who were uncomfortable with males in their school washrooms.
+Josh also protested, along with his brother, against drag queen story hours for children.
+Because of his activism, Josh was excluded from school and was actually arrested for going to class.

 The Alexander parents were both suspended from their teaching positions shortly after Josh’s activism.
 On April 17, 2023, Matt was suspended in connection with unspecified social media complaints.
 Three weeks later, Nicole was suspended after removing a pride poster (placed without her consent) from her classroom door.
 This triggered a six-month investigation.